heiskr/u/README.md

 ### 2.2 Types

-Grove only has three types of things: data, functions, and references.
+U only has three types of things: data, functions, and references.

 **Data**.
 Immutable examples are boolean, numbers, strings, sets, tuples, maps, and tables.
 Mutable groups, lists, objects, and dictionaries are also available.
 There are no secondary or user-defined types.

 **Functions**.
 Functions are first-class.
 Data does not own functions.
 Methods do not exist.

 **References**.
-References, or variables, are plain text in Grove.
-References may refer to data or functions.
+References, or variables, are plain text in U. References may refer to data or functions.
 If a reference may refer to mutable data, you must prefix with `$`.

 #### 2.2.1 None